matheusarb/ParkingLotManager/README.md

 ## :star: Features
 + CRUD Operations
-+ Authentication and Authorization Services using RBAC(Role-based Access Control) pattern and API Key
++ Authentication and Authorization Services using RBAC(Role-based Access Control) protocol and API Key
 + Unit testing with XUnit
 + Database with SqlServer and EntityFramework Core
 + Fully documented API